 Complete patient information, including dosage, directions for proper administration and precautions can be found inside each Adrenaclick carton.
 A printed label on the surface of Adrenaclick shows instructions for use and a diagram depicting the injection process.

-Patients and/or caregivers should be instructed to use the Trainer to familiarize themselves with the use of Adrenaclick in an allergic emergency.
+Instruct patients and/or caregivers to use the Trainer to familiarize themselves with the use of Adrenaclick in an allergic emergency.
 The Trainer may be used multiple times.

 Adverse Reactions